-Before I mention the solutions it’s important to understand a bit of puppy psychology, even if their brain’s going a million miles an hour sometimes.
-Much like a human baby, a puppy’s first year of its life is extremely important to its development.
-From the minute you (hopefully) adopted them to watching them outgrow 3 collars in a month, your puppy is growing both physically and mentally.
-You, their owner, best friend, and in essence God, play the biggest role in your puppy’s development.
+What to do when you become your Dog’s “Special Friend”?
+Before I mention the solutions, it’s essential to understand a bit of puppy psychology, even if their brain sometimes goes a million miles an hour.
+A puppy’s first year is significant to its development like a human baby.
+From the minute you (hopefully) adopted them to watching them outgrow three collars in a month, your puppy is growing physically and mentally.
+You, their owner, best friend, and God, play the most significant role in your puppy’s development.

-Dogs are what are known as pack animals, meaning that they live the healthiest lives amongst other dogs.
-You probably know that dogs came from wolves, which are a classic example of a pack animal.
-In a pack, there is typically an alpha who protects the mothers, the elders, and the puppies by finding food and warding off threats.
-When your puppy was born, you likely adopted them alone and did not adopt the mother with them (if you did kudos to you – you kept one more dog off the street).
-Now, imagine if you were a baby and right after birth you have pulled away from your mother and raised by someone who was 10x your size, made food magically appear in front of you, and gave you belly rubs any time you rolled over.
-Your life would be pretty sweet, right?
-This is in essence what you’ve done for your puppy, and needless to say, they are extremely loyal to you because of the care you provide.
+You probably know that dogs came from wolves, a classic example of a pack animal.
+Dogs are known as pack animals, meaning they live the healthiest lives among other dogs.
+In a pack, an alpha typically protects the mothers, the elders, and the puppies by finding food and warding off threats.
+When your puppy was born, you likely adopted them alone and did not adopt the mother with them (if you did, kudos to you – you kept one more dog off the street).
+Now, imagine if you were a baby and right after birth, you have pulled away from your mother and raised by someone who was 10x your size, made food magically appear in front of you, and gave you belly rubs any time you rolled over.
+Your life would be pretty sweet, proper?
+This is, in essence, what you’ve done for your puppy, and needless to say, they are highly loyal to you because of the care you provide.
 You have now become your dog’s Alpha.

 Another thing to understand is that a dog’s life cycle is much more rapid than a human’s.
-Humans usually don’t need to hear the birds and the bees until they are about 12 years old, that’s almost retirement age in dog years.
-When your puppy reaches about 9 months old, they are according to some sources equivalent to a 12-year-old human child, or rather teenager.
-I don’t know about you but when I was that age some stuff definitely, powered on, to stay the least.
-Needless to say, this is happening to your puppy.
-Couple this with the fact that you are their one and only owner, your dog might want to start getting busy with you.
+Humans usually don’t need to hear the birds and the bees until they are 12 years old.
+That’s almost retirement age in dog years.
+According to some sources, your puppy reaching about nine months is equivalent to a 12-year-old human child or teenager.
+I don’t know about you but when I was that age, some stuff definitely, powered on, to stay the least.
+This is happening to your puppy—couple this with the fact that you are their one and only owner.
+Your dog might want to start getting busy with you.

 The first and most obvious way to cut down on your dog’s escapades is to spay or neuter them.
 However, it’s understandable that this is sometimes not an option.
-Some people have moral reservations or simply cannot afford the procedure.
-Check with your local humane society if they spay or neuter adopted pets, they will sometimes do it free of charge or at a discount if you adopted the dog from there.
-Most humane societies I know will also neuter their newfound residents as soon as they are found, but if you found yourself in this article this likely did not happen.
-In fact, one of the puppies I had raised was completely fixed, but would still try to do it like on the Discovery Channel every chance he got.
+Some people have moral reservations or cannot afford the procedure.
+Check with your local humane society if they spay or neuter adopted pets.
+They will sometimes do it free of charge or at a discount if you adopt the dog from there.
+Most humane societies I know will also neuter their newfound residents as soon as they are found, but if you found yourself in this article, this likely did not happen.
+One of the puppies I had raised was fixed entirely, but he would still try to do it like on the Discovery Channel every chance he got.

-This brings me to my next solution and one that will probably cost as much as the first: finding him a new special friend.
+This brings me to my next solution, which will probably cost as much as the first: finding him a new special friend.
 Of course, I’m talking about dog toys.
-Most dogs, especially puppies, are picky about their toys, after all, they are the stud here.
-You should have a sizeable budget saved up so you can present a whole harem of friends to your puppy, and hopefully one of them will stick.
-If you can’t have a whole toy bucket, use some old stuffed animals you don’t care about.
+Most dogs, especially puppies, are picky about their toys.
+After all, they are the stud here.
+You should have a sizeable budget saved up so you can present a whole harem of friends to your puppy, and hopefully, one of them will stick.
+If you can’t have an entire toy bucket, use some old stuffed animals you don’t care about.
 One of my dogs used an old Shamu plushie I won at SeaWorld, and the other used a red jalepeño pepper.
 Yeah, you can imagine what that looked like.

-Finally, and the best option long term is to properly train your dog not to come onto you (and hopefully not the other come).
+Finally, the best long-term option is to properly train your dog not to come onto you (and hopefully not the other).
 This takes by far the most time but will pay off the best.
-The simplest and most effective way is, whenever your dog starts to get frisky, quickly pick them up, sit them down, and loudly and firmly say “NO” to them.
+The simplest and most effective way is, whenever your dog gets frisky, quickly pick them up, sit them down, and loudly and firmly say “NO” to them.
 This will get annoyingly repetitive, but this is how puppies learn.
 Another thing is to stay on surfaces higher than they can jump to.
-If you have a spasmatic dachshund this can be a challenge, but will also help in training.
+If you have a spasmatic dachshund, this can be challenging but will also help in training.
 They’ll beg, they’ll whimper, but you must be firm.
 It took me almost a month to break one of my dogs of this habit, but he hasn’t done it since.

-To answer the age-old question, why does my dog hump me and no one else, you need to realize that you are your dog’s alpha and that they reach breeding age much earlier than you might think.
-In order to combat this problem, you can either spay or neuter your dog, find him a toy for him to use instead or train him to not mount you.
-Regardless, if you found this article helpful please feel free to leave a comment down below.
+To answer the age-old question, why does my dog hump me and no one else?
+You need to realize that you are your dog’s alpha and that they reach breeding age much earlier than you might think.
+To combat this problem, you can either spay or neuter your dog, find a toy to use instead, or train him not to mount you.
+Regardless, if you found this article helpful, please feel free to leave a comment down below.